padeir0/guira/readme.md

 # Guira

-Guira is a pure, self-documenting Lisp with lightweight syntax and first-class macros.
+Guira is a pure Lisp meant for scripting.
 Here's a hello-world program:

 ```